America on the Move

 First Gas Pump and Service Station

-Service stations gasoline pumps began in the 1880s as a device for dispensing kerosene at a grocery store.
+Modern gasoline pumps began in the 1880s with a device for dispensing kerosene at an Indiana grocery store.

 Presaging the first gas pump, S.F.
 (Sylvanus Freelove) Bowser sold his newly invented kerosene pump to the owner of a grocery store in Fort Wayne, Indiana, on September 5, 1885.
 Less than two decades later, the first purposely built drive-in gasoline service station opened in Pittsburgh, Pennsylvania.